-- No discharges into any watercourses or drainage systems are permitted.
-Appropriate containment measures must be in place to prevent any loss of construction materials into the water environment. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
-All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills must be logged and reported.
-In the event of any spills into the water environment, all works must stop and the incident must be reported to the project manager and the BEAR Scotland Environmental Team.
-SEPA must be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - All plant and equipment must be regularly inspected for any signs of damage and leaks.
-A checklist must be present to make sure that the checks have been carried out. - Storage of COSHH material, oil and fuel containers should be distanced more than 10m away from any watercourses. - If required, a designated refuelling area must be identified.
-Fuel bowsers should be stored on an impermeable area and be fully bunded.
-This should be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel must be used, and drip trays must be in place.
-Care must be taken to reduce the chance of spillages.
-Spill kits must be quickly accessible to capture any spills should they occur.
-The ground / stone around the site of a spill must be removed, double bagged and taken off site as special contaminated waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and must have bunding with a capacity of 110%.
-If these are not bunded then drip trays should also be supplied beneath the equipment with a capacity of 110%.
+- No discharges into any watercourses or drainage systems will be permitted.
+Appropriate containment measures will be in place to prevent any loss of construction materials into the water environment. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
+All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills will be logged and reported.
+In the event of any spills into the water environment, all works will stop and the incident must be reported to the project manager and the BEAR Scotland Environmental Team.
+SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - All plant and equipment will be regularly inspected for any signs of damage and leaks.
+A checklist will be present to make sure that the checks have been carried out. - Storage of hazardous material, oil and fuel containers will be distanced more than 10m away from any watercourses. - If required, a designated refuelling area will be identified.
+Fuel bowsers will be stored on an impermeable area and be fully bunded.
+This will be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel will be used, and drip trays in place.
+Care will be taken to reduce the chance of spillages.
+Spill kits will be quickly accessible to capture any spills should they occur.
+The ground / stone around the site of a spill will be removed, double bagged and taken off site as special contaminated waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
+If these are not bunded then drip trays will also be supplied beneath the equipment with a capacity of 110%.